-The AASB and Chartered Accountants Australia and New Zealand invite you to join a face-to-face session on Digital Financial Reporting.
+On Thursday, 1 June 2023, the AASB and Chartered Accountants Australia and New Zealand held a face-to-face session in Sydney on Digital Financial Reporting.

-Dr Andreas Barckow, IASB Chair and Professor Ann Tarca, IASB Member, will be in attendance and will be joined by a panel of experts who will share their insights about digital financial reporting.
+Dr Andreas Barckow, IASB Chair and Professor Ann Tarca, IASB Member, were in attendance, and they were joined by a panel of experts who shared their insights about digital financial reporting.

-Professor Tarca will provide an overview of the IASB's current work on digital financial reporting.
-The expert panel will then discuss the opportunities that digitalisation offers to financial reporting and the significant advantages for preparers, auditors, regulators, users and analysts.
+Professor Tarca provided an overview of the IASB's current work on digital financial reporting.
+The expert panel then discussed the opportunities that digitalisation offers to financial reporting and the significant advantages for preparers, auditors, regulators, users and analysts.

-Attendees will have an opportunity to ask questions of the panellists at the end of the session.
+Attendees also had an opportunity to ask questions of the panelists at the end of the session.

 Professor Tarca served as a member of the AASB from 2014 to 2017 and was research director for the AASB from February 2017.
 She was an academic fellow of the IFRS Foundation from 2011 to 2012.
 She has authored a textbook on accounting and written a wide range of research papers related to IFRS Standards, for which she has received many awards.
 Professor Tarca is an active member of the international accounting academic community, having served on several boards and committees.

 Professor Tarca is a chartered accountant with a PhD in accounting from the University of Western Australia.